unlight/asmt-javascript-questions/README.md

 - Which technices you now or applied to solve memory leaks?
 Describe some of your personal experience in solving such issues.
 - How do you understand that you need to improve performance of your application?
 How do you convince client that you need to do this.
 - How would you improve website load time / performance?
+- Imagine you have table and there are hundreds columns and thousands of rows.
+What kind of optimization techniques can be applied?
+- What general optimization techniques do you know?

 ### Security
 - Same origin policy, CORS.